Navigating Insurance Claims for Eaton Fire Survivors

 Your insurance should cover most of your displacement expenses, which may include payments for immediate needs like food, clothing, and shelter during the time you were displaced from your home.

-Additional living expenses coverage of displacement expenses is typically limited by a dollar amount or time period.
+Insurers typically limit additional living expenses coverage of displacement expenses by dollar amount or time period.
 However, because a State of Emergency was declared for the Eaton Fire, these limits may be extended.

-To easily track and submit these expenses to insurance companies, consider opening a credit card or account that is used exclusively for these expenses.
+To easily track and submit these expenses to insurance companies, consider opening a credit card or account to use exclusively for these expenses.

 Homeowners’ Coverage for Eaton Fire Survivors